rlmcneary2/rjs-demo/README.md

 - [Node.js](https://nodejs.org) version 6 or later.

 ## Get the source code
 Clone this repository using git.
-The source files will be copied into a subdirectory named **electron-app** of the current working directory.
-Once all the files are downloaded move into the **electron-app** directory
+The source files will be copied into a subdirectory, with the name you specify, that is a child of the current working directory.
+Once all the files are downloaded change into the new child directory
 ```
-git clone -b master --single-branch -o electron-app https://github.com/rlmcneary2/electron-app.git
+git clone -b master --single-branch -o electron-app https://github.com/rlmcneary2/electron-app.git <replace with your directory name>
-cd electron-app
+cd <replace with your directory name>
 ```

 ## Install required packages